 Multi-Unit Data Format

 As mentioned already, a goal is to exercise the four decoders of interest using multi-unit neural data.
 The dataset at hand already associates which spike sorted times come from which neuron and which electrode those neurons go to.
 Therefore, to simulate multi-unit data, simply pool all the neuron spike times from each electrode into one big array.
 This will then treat each electrode essentially as a single neuron.
 This ultimately changes the Figure 3 picture to that seen in Figure 4.
-As can be seen, the horizontal lines are more spread out and less dense, effectively reducing the dimensionality of the neural dataset.
+As can be seen, the spiking event vectors (along the horizontal and differing in color) are more spread out (along the vertical axis) and less dense, effectively reducing the dimensionality of the neural dataset.
 Following this dimensionality reduction, continue with binning and decoding as usual for the pooled spike times for each electrode.